-THE RIVERSIDE LITERATURE SERIES.
-UNDER THE OLD ELM, AND OTHER POEMS Published @ 2017 Trieste Publishing Pty Ltd ISBN 9780649761623 The Riverside Literature Series.
-Under the Old Elm, and Other Poems by James Russell Lowell Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
+Under the Old Elm: And Other Poems, pp. 3-80 by James Russell Lowell

+Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.

 All rights reserved.

 Edited by Trieste Publishing Pty Ltd. Cover @ 2017

 This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.

 www.triestepublishing.com

 JAMES RUSSELL LOWELL

-THE RIVERSIDE LITERATURE SERIES.
-UNDER THE OLD ELM, AND OTHER POEMS

-Trieste

-The Riverside Literature Series

-lo,

-UNDER THE OLD ELM, AND OTHER POEMS
+UNDER THE OLD ELM: AND OTHER POEMS, PP. 3-80

-JAMES RUSSELL LOWELL

-WITH NOTES

-AND

-A BIOGRAPHICAL SKETCH